Global Retry Settings

 • 2 = play the death animation and music, then exit the level.

-!no_exit_option Set to 1 if you don't want the "Exit" option in the prompt.
+!no_exit_option Set to 1 if you don't want the "EXIT" option in the prompt.
 This will also allow the player to Start+Select when having the prompt.

 !dim_screen Set to 1 to dim the screen while the prompt is shown.